Staff Profile

 Senior Occupational Therapist

-• Bachelor of Science Psychology (UoW)
+• Bachelor of Science Psychology

-• Master of Occupational Therapy (USYD)
+• Master of Occupational Therapy

 • Accredited Hand Therapist (as awarded by Australian Hand Therapy Association)

 Cameron holds a Bachelor of Science in Psychology from the University of Wollongong and a Master of Occupational Therapy from the University of Sydney.
-He is also an accredited Hand Therapist, recognized by the Australian Hand Therapy Association.
+He is also an accredited Hand Therapist, recognised by the Australian Hand Therapy Association.

 With extensive experience in both private and clinical settings across Sydney, including hand clinics at Sydney Hospital and Westmead Hospital, Cameron has developed a deep expertise in managing acute, sub-acute, and chronic upper limb conditions.
 He works closely with hand specialists, particularly in post-surgical care, ensuring optimal outcomes for his patients.